inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

       (list '851-5071x2661)))))
 ;;;     We  an affirmative action employer.
 QOTD:
 	"Say, you look pretty aletic.
-What say we put a p of tennis shoes on you and run you into e wall?"
+What say we t a p of tennis shoes on you and run you into e wall?"
 Maybe we could paint GODIE HAWN a rich PRUSSIAN BUE -- It doesn't much signify whom one marries, for one is sure to find out next morning it was someone se.
 		-- Will Rogers
-Have you recired a computer cer?
+Have you recired a comter cer?
 What is wor doing is wor e trouble of asking somebody to do.
 Why my oughts  my own, when ey  in, but when ey  out ey anoer's.
 		 -- Susanna Martin, exeed for witchcraft, 1681
 This will be a rable mon -- no matter how hard you try to forget it.
-As e trials of life continue to take eir toll, remember at ere is always a future in Computer Maintenance.
+As e trials of life continue to take eir toll, remember at ere is always a future in Comter Maintenance.
 		-- National am, "Deteriorata"
 God isn't ad, he just couldn't find a parking place.
 "Just out of curiosity does is actually mean someing or have some